mpdehaan/camp/README.md

 Open "Audio/MIDI Setup" on OS X, pick "Window / Open MIDI  Studio" and click on the IAC Driver Block.
 Pick "Enabled" and make sure there are some MIDI ports there.

+To make sure CAMP is using the right bus, run the following:

+    PYTHONPATH=. python3 examples/00_ports_and_setup.py

+Which will explain how to select a different bus if needed, and will make sure you are using the right one.

 Then:

    make tests